mirashif/tier5-demo/project-tasks.md

 - Please submit your code by sharing your Github Public Repo link
 - All git commits should have proper commit message.
-- Please use readme.md file for screenshot of your running code where your system date-time need to be captured.
+- Please use README file for screenshot of your running code where your system date-time need to be captured.

 # Task 1

 Using React create a dummy Facebook home page with the following functionalities:
-[ ] Listing of posts
+- [x] Listing of posts
-[ ] Actions on each post (like, comment, share)
+- [ ] Actions on each post
+  - [ ] like,
+  - [ ] comment,
+  - [ ] share
-[ ] Each post should have comments
+- [x] Each post should have comments
-[ ] Online users list
+- [ ] Online users list
-[ ] Current user name and profile icon
+- [x] Current user name and profile icon
+- [x] Header with
+  - [x] search,
+  - [x] profile,
+  - [x] messages,
-[ ] Header with search, profile, messages, notifications, etc...
+  - [x] notifications, etc...
-[ ] Implement a dummy API call that will return the list of posts that can be used to render in the UI.
+- [ ] Implement a dummy API call that will return the list of posts that can be used to render in the UI.
-[ ] Responsive design
+- [ ] Responsive design

 You can follow the below JSON structure for the API response and modify it accordingly.